On optimality of the Shiryaev-Roberts procedure for detecting a change in distribution: Introduction and preliminaries

 To be specific, let, for $B >0$,

-denote the quasi-stationary distribution of the SR statistic and let $R_n^{\Qb_B}$ be given recursively
+denote the quasi-stationary distribution of the SR statistic, and let $R_n^{\mathsf{Q}_B}$ be given recursively

-where $R_0^{\Qb_B} \sim \Qb_B$ means that $R_0^{\Qb_B}$ is a random variable distributed according to the quasi-stationary distribution $\Qb_B$.
+where $R_0^{\mathsf{Q}_B} \sim\mathsf{Q}_B$ means that $R_0^{\mathbf {Q}_B}$ is a random variable distributed according to the quasi-stationary distribution $\mathsf{Q}_B$.
 The corresponding stopping time is given by

-\cite{PollakAS85} proved that if $B=B_\gamma$ is selected so that $\Eb_\infty[\Tsrp(B_\gamma)] = \gamma$, then
+\citet{PollakAS85} proved that if $B=B_\gamma$ is selected so that $\mathsf{E}_\infty[T_{\mathrm{srp}}(B_\gamma)] = \gamma$, then

-where $o(1) \to 0$ as $\gamma \to \infty$.
-We will call this asymptotic optimality property {\em third-order asymptotic optimality} as opposed to the second-order optimality when the corresponding difference is bounded (i.e., $O(1)$) and the first-order optimality when the ratio of the corresponding values tends to 1.
-Therefore, the procedure given by \eqref{SRPstatrec} and \eqref{SRPst}, which we will refer to as the Shiryaev-Roberts-Pollak (SRP) procedure, is third-order asymptotically optimal for the low false alarm rate.
-Note that this result is extremely strong since the difference between the average detection delays in \eqref{Jpdif} is asymptotically small while each of them is of order $O(\log \gamma)$ (i.e., both terms go to infinity).
-It can be also deduced from \cite{PollakAS85,PollakAS87} that the conventional SR procedure is asymptotically minimax for a low false alarm rate within an additive term of order $O(1)$, i.e., it is only second-order asymptotically optimal.
+where $o(1) \to0$ as $\gamma\to\infty$.
+We will call this asymptotic optimality property {\em third-order asymptotic optimality} as opposed to the second-order optimality when the corresponding difference is bounded [i.e., $O(1)$] and the first-order optimality when the ratio of the corresponding values tends to 1.
+Therefore, the procedure given by \eqref{SRPstatrec} and \eqref{SRPst}, which we will refer to as the Shiryaev--Roberts--Pollak (SRP) procedure, is third-order asymptotically optimal for the low false alarm rate.
+Note that this result is extremely strong since the difference between the average detection delays in \eqref{Jpdif} is asymptotically small while each of them is of order $O(\log\gamma)$ (i.e., both terms go to infinity).
+It can be also deduced from \citeauthor{PollakAS85} (\citeyear{PollakAS85,PollakAS87}) that the conventional SR procedure is asymptotically minimax for a low false alarm rate within an additive term of order $O(1)$, that is, it is only second-order asymptotically optimal.

-Since the SRP procedure is an equalizer, i.e., $\JP(\Tsrp)=\Eb_0 \Tsrp = \Eb_\nu(\Tsrp -\nu | \Tsrp >\nu)$ for all $\nu \ge 0$, it is tempting for one to conjecture that it may in fact be {\em strictly} optimal for every $\gamma >1$.
-However, to date there is no proof or disproof of this conjecture (see \citealp{YakirAS97} and \citealp{MeiAS06}).
-Recent work of~\cite{MoustPolTarSS09} indicates that the SRP procedure may not be exactly optimal and partially sheds light on this issue by considering a generalization of the SR procedure that starts from a specially designed deterministic point $r$.
+Since the SRP procedure is an equalizer, that is, $\mathcal {J}_{\mathrm{P}}(T_{\mathrm{srp}})=\mathsf{E}_0 T_{\mathrm{srp}}= \mathsf{E}_\nu(T_{\mathrm{srp}}-\nu| T_{\mathrm {srp}}>\nu)$ for all $\nu\geq0$, it is tempting for one to conjecture that it may in fact be {\em strictly} optimal for every $\gamma>1$.
+However, to date there is no proof or disproof of this conjecture [see \citet{YakirAS97} and \citet{MeiAS06}].
+Recent work of~\citet {MoustPolTarSS09} indicates that the SRP procedure may not be exactly optimal and partially sheds light on this issue by considering a generalization of the SR procedure that starts from a specially designed deterministic point $r$.
 To emphasize the dependence on the starting point, this procedure will be referred to as the SR-$r$ procedure.
 Specifically, define the stopping time

 where $R_n^r$ obeys the recursion